dph22/dph22.github.io/README.md

 ## Service

+**Media, Cities and Space section representative, Young Scholars Network of the European Communication Research and Education Association (YECREA), since 2023**

 **Social Media Editor and Corresponding Editor of the Nexus Network Journal (NNJ), since 2019**

 Developing strategies that support open access and broad dissemination of research articles in the field of mathematics and architecture, particularly through the website and social media (Facebook, Twitter, LinkedIn, Instagram), with the following achievements since 2019: (a) recognized for editorial excellence by Springer Nature; (b) number 2 in the Springer Math journals catalog for downloads in 2020; (c) Q1 in Visual Arts by Scimago; (d) top publication in social sciences/ architecture by Google Scholar between 2019-2020.
 Also, developing and maintaining strong relationships with the editors in chief, corresponding editors, authors, prospective authors, and external partners/ publishers Springer Nature and Birkhäuser.

-**Scientific Reviewer for the Nexus Network Journal (Springer), Architectural Science Review, and the Journal of Asian Architecture and Building Engineering (Taylor & Francis)**
+**Scientific Reviewer for the Nexus Network Journal (Springer), Architectural Science Review and the Journal of Asian Architecture and Building Engineering (Taylor & Francis), and Press Start (University of Glasgow)**
 2019-Present

 **Member of the Review Committee of the 41th Education and Research in Computer Aided Architectural Design in Europe (eCAADe) Conference 2023**